 The garnish is cucumber and onions and fragranced with herbs like Daun Kesum (Polygonum).

-Otak udang (prawn paste), coconut sambal, and chili padi (bird’s eye chilies) are a must for more depth, flavor, and spiciness.
+Otak udang (prawn paste), coconut sambal, and chilli padi (bird’s eye chillies) are a must for more depth, flavour, and spiciness.

 Traditionally, Laksa Kedah is served with finely-sliced ulam such as Daun Selom, Ulam Raja, and Pucuk Gajus (young cashew nut leaves).